Andrettin/Wyrmsun/readme.txt

 - Fixed the "northwest-northeast-inner" border graphics, which were incorrectly using the graphics for the "northwest-northeast-southwest-inner" border.
 - The initial random seed for the game now varies according to the computer's time and date, so that random maps should no longer yield the same result multiple times.
 - Added an encyclopedia page explaining the No Randomness mode in the Game Concepts section.
+- Added Diamond Rock (recolor of the Copper Rock by Kriss7475).

+* Scenarios
+- A diamond deposit is now generated for the Nidavellir map.

 * Terrain
 - Terrain features (groups of tiles with the same terrain type and with a particular name for the feature) are now properly stored when saving a game.